Ontario Highway 416: Twinning and completion

 Work resumed on Highway 416 North following the review.
 It was opened from Century Road to Hunt Club Road on July 16, 1996, and completed on July 31, 1997, with the opening of the interchange with Highway 417.
 The cost of this section was $196 million.
 On December 8, 1995, in North Gower, the provincial and federal governments announced a financing deal to ensure Highway 416 South was completed by 2000.

 This section of the route was constructed through a process known as twinning in which a second carriageway is built parallel to an existing road.
 In addition, existing intersections were rebuilt as grade-separated interchanges.

 With the right-of-way along Highway 16 New already purchased, construction was able to proceed without disruption to local properties or traffic.

 The 57 km project was constructed through five contracts.
 The first was awarded to Tarmac Canada on June 10, 1996, calling for twinning of 7.6 km from Century Road south to Roger Stevens Drive.
 Another contract was awarded one month later to Bot Construction, on August 19.
 This contract involved the section from Roger Stevens Drive south to what was then Highway 43, a distance of 13 km.
 On June 12, 1997, the first section opened, connecting with the Ottawa Bypass at Century Road.

 On July 10, the third contract was awarded to Armbro Construction to construct the 10 km section from Highway 43 south to Grenville County Road 20 (Oxford Station Road).
 Another contract followed on October 21 for the 12 km south to Grenville County Road 20 (Shanly Road) which was awarded to Bot Construction.
 The fifth and final contract was awarded to Armbro Construction on April 8, 1998, calling for the construction of the southern 9 km and the two flyover ramps at Highway 401.
+Instead of using Highway 16's existing Parclo interchange with Highway 401 where some ramps had at-grade intersections, this was bypassed by a separate right-of-way so that Highway 416 would meet Highway 401 at a new freeway-to-freeway interchange serving traffic to/from Kingston.
+Shortly before Highway 416 reaches its southern terminus, an Y interchange was constructed for Highway 16 to branch off where it continues as a short stub through Johnstown.

 The section between Roger Stevens Drive and what had now become Leeds and Grenville County Road 43, including a second crossing of the Rideau River, opened to traffic on June 26, 1998.